Summary of RA’s Illness and COVID-19 Protocols

 - Swasher Swords: Your child will be assigned one or more foam Swasher swords for their personal use at the RA program, not to be shared with others.
 Campers are also encouraged to bring their personal Swashers or to purchase one of their own from the RA office or RA website.
 Our online store can be found here: online store.

-- Bathroom Use: Bathrooms are kept sanitized, and are located at rented private schools.
-We may also make use of public restrooms through sanitizing and supervision.
+- Bathroom Use: Bathrooms are sanitized frequently, and are located at rented private schools or public restrooms, depending on the site.

 - Supplies: Staff will be equipped with hand sanitizer, isopropyl alcohol, nitrile gloves, and tissues.
 Site Supervisors also have bleach water sprays and other cleaning supplies.

 - Personal items and food will not be shared between campers.